RBS Group Candidate Privacy Notice

 1) Why do we collect your personal information?

-- Assessment: CV, psychometric tests (such as a situational judgement test, ability or personality test), interview (face to face, telephone or video), behavioural assessments (such as a role play, group exercise or presentation), technical assessments;
+b) Assessment: activities carried out in the course of assessing candidate suitability for roles at the bank, which may involve the processing of your CV, psychometric tests (such as a situational judgement test, ability or personality test), interview (face to face, telephone or video), behavioural assessments (such as a role play, group exercise or presentation), technical assessments;

-- Personal details such as name, address, date and place of birth;
+- Personal details such as name, address, email address and date and place of birth;

 - Education and work history including professional qualifications and skills;